The road to receiving his Bachelor of Nursing has been a long one for University of Tasmania graduate Mirwais Adli.

 “I am very happy with the Bachelor of Nursing degree that I completed at the University of Tasmania and proud of my education in the Faculty of Health,” he said.

 “The value that was added to my life by the University gave me the strength to stand up and work as a health professional and fulfil my dream.

 “While many of the students are from different cultural backgrounds, in the environment that the University provides we are all very part of the team and felt like we belonged to a family.

-“I was so proud and happy on graduation day with my family and friends, to receive my degree and award.”
+“I will feel so proud and happy on the graduation day with my family and friends to receive my degree and award.”

 Determined to push himself further with his studies, Mr Adli has plans to undertake further studies with the University to attain his Bachelor of Nursing Honours, Transition to Professional Practice (TPP) and then progress to a Master of Nursing.